ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ### @test:AfterSuite {}

-The function specified after the annotation will be run once after all of the tests in the test suite are run.
+The `AfterSuite` annotated function will be run once after all the tests in the test suite are run.
 This can be used for cleaning up the test suite level aspects.
-The test suite covers tests related to a module.
+A test suite covers tests related to a module.

 ***Example:***